 -

-Direct aid: some are granted by volume of production, by crop (called "coupled"), and the others, the "decoupled", are granted by hectare, not by production or yield, and have been criticized by some sectors.
+Direct subsidies: some are granted per production Issue , per crop (called "coupled"), and the others, the "decoupled" ones, are granted per hectare, not per production or yield, and have been criticized by some sectors.

 -

-Indirect subsidies: these do not go directly to the farmer, but are used for the development of rural areas.
+Indirect subsidies: these are not intended directly for the farmer, but are used for the development of rural areas.

-The amount of aid received varies depending on the sector, but can amount to up to 30% of a farmer's income.
+The Issue of aid received varies depending on the sector, but can represent up to 30% of a farmer's income.
 Without this aid, a large part of the Spanish countryside and that of other European countries cannot compete with products coming from outside the Union.

 Failure of the first budget summit

-On February 20 and 21, an extraordinary summit of the European committee took place in order to reach a agreement.
-Things did not start well with the proposal of the president of the committee, Charles Michel, of a budget based on 1.074% of GNI.
+On February 20 and 21, an extraordinary summit of the European committee was held to reach an agreement.
+It did not start well with the proposal of the committee chairman, Charles Michel, for a budget based on 1.074% of GNI.
 This proposal did not convince anyone, neither the frugal for being excessive, nor the friends of cohesion for being insufficient.

-Michel's proposal included the added complication of linking the submission of aid to compliance with the rule of law.
-This measure put the so-called group of Visegrad (Hungary, Poland, Czech Republic and Slovakia) on guard, since from the west of the Union they question the rule of law in some of these countries.
-So, another group is now in the limelight.
+Michel's proposal included the added complication of linking the submission aid to compliance with the rule of law.
+This measure put the so-called Visegrad group (Hungary, Poland, Czech Republic and Slovakia) on their guard, since from the west of the Union they question the rule of law in some of these countries.
+So another group is taking the lead.

 But the blocs did not budge.
 The frugal remain entrenched at 1%, and the friends of cohesion in response have decided to do the same, but at the 1.3% proposed by the European Parliament (even if they know it is unrealistic).

-In the absence of agreement Michel dissolved the meeting; it is expected that talks will take place in the coming weeks and another summit will be convened.
+In the absence of agreement Michel dissolved the meeting; it is expected that in the coming weeks there will be talks and another summit will be convened.

 Conclusion